MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-professional/create-quotes-sales-professional.md

 You’ll probably edit a quote multiple times as a sale progresses.
 Initially, you create a draft, and then you need to activate it when it’s ready to go to a customer.

-When the customer accepts the quote, and you are ready to ship the products, you create an invoice.
+When the customer accepts the quote, you create an order.
 Otherwise, you close the quote as revised, canceled, or lost.

 ## Create a quote from an opportunity